 Social Media Marketing: The power of Facebook, Twitter, Instagram, Pinterest, Snapchat, etc isn’t just the creation of cute posts, each of those networks are platforms for your peers to express their opinions.
 Look at reviews, search company names, see what the buzz is all about before you load up your Prius and head to Soulard.
 Social is the new word of mouth.

 Okay.
 So that’s it.
-We here at Timmermann Group are all about clean eating, but we’re even more obsessed with good marketing.
+We here at Timmermann Group are all about clean eating, but we’re even more obsessed with good digital marketing.
 Since we’ve got a corner on how the game works, we thought you’d like a little additional insight into what you’re up against out there.
 We’re just suggesting, in addition to that your IRL resolution, maybe also promise to engage more intensely with the brands you’re interested in within the digital sphere too.
 If you’d like to know more, just ask.
 After all, we’ve got 2 vegetarians and a vegan that produce creative work here.